-- performance is assessed against objectives or targets and has a structured approach to help provide a consistent and objective evaluation; - all employee (except sales staff) performances are rated using a performance review rating scale to promote a fair and transparent understanding of an employees performance.
+- the level of staff and their pay is considered as part of this annual pay review cycle and mapped against market pay surveys wherever possible; - UW has performance management processes directly linked to variable pay that seeks to encourage performance progression and improvement; - performance is assessed against objectives or targets and has a structured approach to help provide a consistent and objective evaluation; - all employee (except sales staff) performances are rated using a performance review rating scale to promote a fair and transparent understanding of an employees performance.
 The performance rating has a direct impact on the variable awards paid; and - sales staff have a structured and transparent commission based incentives and qualitative targets and this too has a direct impact on their pay.